Roberto-Livi/Roberto-Livi.github.io/_posts/2020-03-28-guess_a_number_from_1-10_in_ruby.markdown

 permalink:  guess_a_number_from_1-10_in_ruby
 ---

-This is the first, very simple game that I made with Ruby.
 Just like the title suggests, you have to guess a number from 1-10 and hope that you guess the random number that the computer picked out.
 In this game, you have 4 chances to guess the correct number.

 The method name I will be using will be called guess_the_number.